wrideout/snipPy/README.md

 provided here is 512x512 pixels in size.

 ## Basic Usage
-Once running, clipboardManager waits for new text to be copied to the system clipboard.
-Once a text snippet is copied, it is displayed in the main window of clipboardManager.
+Once running, snipPy waits for new text to be copied to the system clipboard.
+Once a text snippet is copied, it is displayed in the main window of snipPy.
 Up to 30 snippets may be stored.
 Displayed snippets may be re-selected for use by simply clicking on an entry.
 This causes the selected text snippet to be placed at the top of the system clipboard so it may be immediately used.

-Note that this application exits if the main window of clipboardManager is closed.
+Note that this application exits if the main window of snipPy is closed.

 ## License
 This software is available for free use via the terms of the GNU General Public